 - The OAM library is an extensive collection of books, magazines, operating and repair manuals plus many treasures.
-Access to the library collection is by appointment only.
+Access to the library collection is free to the public and by appointment.
 Aviation historians use the library resources to document and explore specific aircraft and general aviation.

 - Among the items in the library are: